Visiting Arrangements – 24 September 2020

-The Northern Trust has set out the new visiting arrangements in place following the announcement by Health Minister, Robin Swann, that changes to visiting across all care settings would come into place from Monday 6 July.
+The Trust has implemented the new visiting arrangements in place following the announcement by Health Minister, Robin Swann, on 23 September 2020.

-- Visitors, and those attending appointments, are asked to bring their own face covering and to wear it at all times.
+Visitors should maintain social distancing of 2m, attend to good hand hygiene and respiratory etiquette.
+Visitors, and those attending appointments, are also asked to bring their own face covering and to wear it at all times.
 No access will be permitted without a face covering.